top of page

 Volunteers are always needed; they are critical to the success of Hawk Watch!
 The volunteer hours help Delaware Division of Fish & Wildlife get the funds to run the Hawk Watch and fund a full-time paid counter.
 Just show up at the platform any day from 9am-3pm (weather dependent).
 Members of the Sussex Bird Club frequently help with spotting birds and conducting the count.
 Hawk Watch is an excellent way to learn hawks in flight, and someone is always there to assist with bird identification.
 Come on out, learn to ID raptors, watch seabirds and dolphins, and meet interesting new people!

-We had another successful year of Hawk Watch in 2022 and set a record for the most eagles ever at this site!
+We had another successful year of Hawk Watch in 2025.
 Jen Ottinger was back as our paid counter, and SBC member Sue Gruver was her faithful assistant, taking notes and spotting raptors on a daily basis.
-Fortunately for us, both Jen and Sue are both back at the Hawk Watch again this year too!

 JenOSept2019.jpg